nx-lr/protea/readme.md

-# Trinity
+# 3nity

 > The programming language for the future.

 ![banner](./banner.png)

-**Trinity** is an open source, fully featured and agile language that enables developers, designers and testers to build, test and deploy their projects with less code, no matter the platform or runtime.
-It provides avenues to access huge ecosystems of libraries and runtimes, without the need for any installation.
+**3nity** (pronounced as "Trinity") is an open source, fully featured and agile language that enables developers to build, deploy and test software on desktop, mobile, web or servers.
+It provides avenues to access huge ecosystems of libraries and runtimes

 Out of the box, it provides a robust program verifier and type checker that flags any errors to you so you can catch bugs early, and comes with a unified and comprehensive API and core libraries for making everyday or specialised tasks easier.